 To add the client identity shim extension to your chaincode as a dependency, see Managing external dependencies for chaincode written in Go.

-7.9.5 Managing external dependencies for chaincode written in Go go mod tidy go mod vendor
+7.9.5 Managing external dependencies for chaincode written in Go

-Your Go chaincode depends on Go packages (like the chaincode shim) that are not part of the standard library.
-The source to these packages must be included in your chaincode package when it is installed to a peer.
-If you have structured your chaincode as a module, the easiest way to do this is to "vendor" the dependencies with go mod vendor before packaging your chaincode.
+Your Go chaincode requires packages (like the chaincode shim) that are not part of the Go standard library.
+These packages must be included in your chaincode package.